heiku-jiqu/github-blog/src/routes/blog/blogposts/post15.md

 # {title}

-When working with sensitive data, it is inevitable to come across cryptography terms scattered here and there, be it for storing data, sharing data, deidentifying data, etc.
+When working with sensitive data, it is inevitable to come across cryptography terms scattered here and there, be it for storing data, sharing data, de-identifying data, etc.
 This post aggregates some of the common terms that I've come across related to cryptography in the software world, and also how the concepts relate to each other.

 ## Goals of Cryptography

-Before diving into many of the cryptographic terms/acryonyms used, it is useful to have a general overview of cryptography.
+Before diving into many of the cryptographic terms/acronyms used, it is useful to have a general overview of cryptography.

 Confidentiality
 Integrity